WafulaLukorito/AfRecipe-African-meals-recipes-Api/README.md

 Though the API has been built primarily for the AfRecipe Project, An MIT License is provided so you may use the API and back-end freely in creating your own front-ends for recipe websites.

-### The API has created has the following end-points that support CRUD operations:
+### The API created has the following end-points that support CRUD operations:

 - User Manangement
 - Tags